A Guide to Postpartum Massage

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-Pregnancy can be a long and stressful time when your body goes through many changes.
+Pregnancy can be a long and stressful time where your body goes through many changes.
 There is nothing better than a relaxing massage to get your body back to its former condition.
-Postnatal massage focuses on strengthening the muscles and tissues that have been altered during your pregnancy so that your body regains its strength naturally.
+Postnatal massage focuses on strengthening the muscles and tissues that have been altered during your pregnancy, so that your body regains its strength naturally.

 What is a Postnatal Massage?

 A postnatal massage is basically a full body massage after delivery.
-Typically, a traditional or professionally trained masseuse massages your entire body starting from the feet, and ending with a relaxing massage for the head.
-Even traditional Ayurvedic wisdom recommends a 40-day confinement period for the mother after delivery where wholesome care is provided to the mother and child.
+Typically, a traditional or professionally trained masseuse massages your entire body starting from the feet and ending with a relaxing massage for the head.
+Even traditional ayurveda recommends a 40-day confinement period for the mother after delivery, where wholesome care is provided to the mother and child.
 Traditional baths with indigenous herbs and natural remedies preceded by elaborate massages are an important part of this routine.